 \section{Discussion}

-Our analysis of the chemical enrichment of the Galaxy suggests that a significant fraction of sub-\Mch\ \snia\, between $\sim 50 \%$ and $73 \%$, is necessary to explain the observed \mnfe\ and \feh\ abundance ratios in the Milky Way.
-This finding is consistent with our earlier results \citep[][$75 \%$]{Eitner2020}, although the Galactic chemical evolution model is different and the set of yields and DTDs are more comprehensive in this work.
+Our analysis of the chemical enrichment of the Galaxy suggests that a significant fraction of sub-\Mch\ \snia\, $\sim 80 \%$, is needed to explain the evolution of [Ni/Fe] abundance ratios in the Milky Way.
+This fraction is fully consistent with our earlier results \citep[][$75 \%$]{Eitner2020}, although the Galactic chemical evolution model is different and we use a more comprehensive set of yields and delay time distributions in this work.

-Our results are also in agreement with \citet{Sanders2021}, who investigate the chemical evolution of the Gaia-Enceladus population using the NLTE abundances from the GALAH survey \citep{Buder2021} and APOGEE \citep{Majewski2017}.
-Combining \snia\ yields from different sources, they conclude that a very substantial, 60 $\%$ to 80 $\%$, fraction of sub-\Mch\ \sneia\ is needed to explain those data.
-They also argue for a higher Mn production in CC-SNe in the low-[Fe/H] regime and note that \citet{Chieffi2004}, as well as high-rotation yields from \citet{Limongi2018}, are promising candidates for resolving the issue.
+Our findings are in agreement with the results from \cite{Palla2021}, who find that a dominant contribution ($\gtrsim 50 \%$) from sub-\Mch\ \snia\ best describes the Galactic [Ni/Fe] evolution.
+They furthermore point out that such a large fraction is consistent with [Mn/Fe] abundances when corrected for NLTE.
+We also confirm the findings by \citet{Kobayashi2020} that using the massive star yields from \citet{Nomoto2013} that are very similar to \citet{Kobayashi2011}, and LTE abundances of Fe-group elements, there is little need for sub-\Mch\ \snia, because very low CC-yields and classical H-donor \snia\ would be capable of explaining the Galactic evolution of [Mn/Fe] with metallicity.